dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

 ### Tuning

-Currently Balance Druid is tuned very low, especially on single target.
+Currently Balance Druid is tuned low to okish.
-Dots deal a low amount of damage to the point of Moonfire sometimes barely being worth casting on multiple targets.
-This is due to giving up significant amount of Astral Power generation and thus when having to dot more often not being able to keep up Starfall.
+~~Dots deal a low amount of damage to the point of Moonfire sometimes barely being worth casting on multiple targets.
+This is due to giving up significant amount of Astral Power generation and thus when having to dot more often not being able to keep up Starfall.~~
+This is partly fixed due to Shooting Stars having been buffed a significant amount.
+Moonfire is still not worth casting during Lunar Eclipse in AoE with Soul of the Forest.

-Shooting Stars baseline had an extremely minor impact as it’s tuned very low.
+~~Shooting Stars baseline had an extremely minor impact as it’s tuned very low.
 The extra Astral Power is of little use in AoE scenarios and on single target it generates as little as 4% of our total Astral Power, only going up a small amount with more targets.
-The increase in power mentioned in a blue post is not implemented as of now.
+The increase in power mentioned in a blue post is not implemented as of now.~~
+Shooting Stars is now a relevant increase in Astral Power generation.

-As a whole our Astral Power generation is very low which leads to rather stale gameplay of pressing your filler about 5 times on single target and 6-7 times in AoE between each spender with dots slowing things down even more due to Shooting Stars generating so little Astral Power.
-On single target a higher Astral Power generation would help gameplay flow a significant amount but on AoE this would require changes to Starfall to have an impact as described in the AoE and Starfall section.
+~~As a whole our Astral Power generation is very low which leads to rather stale gameplay of pressing your filler about 5 times on single target and 6-7 times in AoE between each spender with dots slowing things down even more due to Shooting Stars generating so little Astral Power.
+On single target a higher Astral Power generation would help gameplay flow a significant amount but on AoE this would require changes to Starfall to have an impact as described in the AoE and Starfall section.~~
+With the Shooting Stars/Solstice and Soul of the Forest buffs we are now in a much better shape in terms of Astral Power generation but the problem with Astral Power in AoE with Starfall still exists.
+How the increased generation feels in single target is to be seen.

-The various nerfs to our spenders have negatively impacted our potential single target burst and unique spread aoe.
+The various nerfs to our spenders have negatively impacted our potential single target burst.
 Both fillers can make up an equal or close to equal percentage of our damage now depending on the situation which seemingly goes against the filler/spender idea.
+This is mostly caused by Starsurge Empowerments.

 ## DPS Talents